jamescfli/GitRepository/README.md

     * implant SampleBootReceiver to the current package such that the alarm will be reactivated after reboot
     * wrap BootReceiver in ComponentName before adding to pacakge manager
     * use WakefulBroadcastReceiver to start wakefulService to prevent CPU from sleeping

+83. AT75MapLocationContact
+    * example from Coursera to test startActivityForResult()